renesugar/k_elda_archive/docs/_QuickStart.md

 ## Configuring a Cloud Provider
 This section explains how to get credentials for your cloud provider.
 Kelda will need these to launch machines on your account.
-Before proceeding:

 1. **Create an account**.
 Make sure you have an account with one of Kelda's supported cloud providers ([Google Cloud](https://cloud.google.com/),